The importance of marginal gains

 Keeping enough money aside as an emergency fund is essential but checking that you do not hold too much in cash is equally as important.
 It’s a common misconception that cash is risk-free.
 The biggest risk to cash is inflation, which often outstrips its spending power.
 Essentially, if you are holding too much money in cash, it can erode in real terms.

-For example, you have £100,000 in a current account that is paying no interest.
+For example, you have £100,000 in a current account this is paying no interest.
 Inflation stays at a relatively benign rate of 3% for five years.
 Over that period, you would lose £14,000 in real terms.

 Your financial planner will work with you to calculate how much money you need to set aside as a reserve and how much you can afford to invest for the future to fund your plans.
+However, you should bear in mind that, unlike cash, investing puts you at risk of losing money as the value can go down.

 Look at your total income